 As long as you comply with Etsy's policies and provide accurate and truthful information, Etsy will process your notice, take down the reported content for suspected copyright infringement, and notify the Etsy seller.
 That may end the matter.

 What Happens Next?

-But it might not.
-The seller might fight you.
+Be prepared for the idea that the seller might fight you.
 According to the Digital Millennium Copyright Act (DMCA) and Etsy's Intellectual Property Policy, once Etsy notifies the seller that their listing has been removed for suspected copyright infringement, the seller can submit a counternotice.
 Etsy will process the counternotice and may restore the listing within 10 days unless you bring legal action against the seller and inform Etsy of your lawsuit.